Uptrace Configuration Guide

 certmagic:

-# Use Let's Encrypt to obtain certificates.
+# Enable Let's Encrypt certificates

-# Use Let's Encrypt staging environment.
+# Use Let's Encrypt staging environment (for testing)

 staging_ca: false